More about: Day Trips to Naples from Rome

 If you don't speak Italian, don't worry

 If you don't speak Italian, you won't have any problems in Rome as they will more or less be able to understand you in Spanish or even English.
-But to travel to Naples, I recommend you to have a translation app installed on your cell phone as it can make your life easier on some occasions.
+But to travel to Naples, I recommend you to have a translation app installed on your cell phone as it can make your life easier in some occasions.

-Other excursions that may interest you
+Other tours that may interest you

-If you already know Naples or you are not too interested in visiting this city, perhaps Florence is an option that you might like more.
+If you already know Naples or you are not too interested in visiting this city, perhaps Florence is an option that you might be more interested in.
 Before going from Rome, I recommend reading more about how to prepare for this experience here: Day Trips to Florence from Rome.
 One of the (so many) good things about Rome is its location on the map: besides being in the center of the Italian peninsula, it has a lot of emblematic places to visit in its surroundings.
 If you feel like discovering them, I leave you a list of what for me, are the best places to visit near Rome.